About Us

 Research Scientist

-Carolyn M. Muegge, MS, MPH, PhD is a research scientist at the National Institute for Public Safety Health, Inc. in Indianapolis, Indiana.
+Carolyn M. Muegge, MS, MPH, PhD is a research scientist at the National Institute for Public Safety Health.
 Carolyn has a PhD and Master of Public Health in Epidemiology, both from the Richard M. Fairbanks School of Public Health and a Master of Science in Health Promotion from Purdue University.
 Carolyn’s research interests include the health and wellness of firefighters and law enforcement officers.
 Dr. Muegge is currently the co-investigator on two FEMA grants examining health and occupational risk factors associated with cancer and the prevalence and impact of SARS-CoV-2 infections among firefighters.
 She has also reported or published on trends in health risk factors among new firefighters, barriers to a healthy lifestyle and excess mortality among Indiana firefighters.
 Dr. Muegge has been the PI on several contracts and grants.
 She has authored or co-authored more than 100 manuscripts, technical reports, posters, and presentations.
-Dr. Muegge was part of the team at Public Safety Medical winning the American College of Occupational and Environmental Health Corporate Achievement Award for the City of Indianapolis Health Management Program and the Partnership for Healthy Children Award for the Tobacco Free Marion County Project.
 Dr. Muegge was recognized in the 2020 Elite 50 at IUPUI, won the American Public Health Association new researcher award in 2016 and is a member of the national public health honor society, Delta Omega.

 Vanessa Kleinschmidt, MPH